-Population - The CIESIN (Center for International Earth Science Information Network), has developed a database containing regionalized SRES scenarios for population and GDP at the country scale (CIESIN, 2002).
-Using the base population of the National Statistics Institute (INE) estimated for 2005 (INE, 2006), local population scenarios for each municipality were built for the study area by applying the CIESIN growth rates downscaled for Portugal.
-Given the size of the study area (and homogeneous characteristics in relation to the larger area, e.g. Portugal, the linear method of downscaling (O'Neill et al., 2001; Graffin et al., 2004) was considered the most appropriate;
+downscaled for Portugal.
+Given the size of the study area and homogeneous characteristics in relation to the larger area, e.g. Portugal, the linear method of downscaling (O'Neill et al., 2001; Graffin et al., 2004) was considered the most appropriate;

-2. Land use - Corine Land Cover2 land use classes were reclassified by grouping classes taking into consideration the classes used in SRES (Fig. 3).
+b.
+Land use - Corine Land Cover land use classes were reclassified by grouping classes taking into consideration the classes used in SRES (Fig. 3).
 The sectors of water use considered in the National Water Plan (INAG, 2001) were taken into account.
-Local land use scenarios change in percentages for each municipality of the study area were produced by applying linear downscaling on the trends of the SRES scenarios for Europe and considering the characteristics of each county and the trends observed in recent years (IPCC, 2007; Schröter et al., 2005; Verburg et al., 2006; Rounsevell et al., 2006).
-Since Lisbon municipality is already mostly urban, urban expansion for Lisbon municipality was redistributed to neighbouring municipalities.
-This redistribution to the neighbouring municipalities was done by analysing the recent tendencies (where the closest areas are more likely to grow) and applying the same tendencies for the local scenarios.
+Local land use scenarios change (Fig. 4) in percentages for each municipality of the study area were produced by applying linear downscaling on the trends of the SRES scenarios for Europe and considering the characteristics of each county and the trends observed in recent years (IPCC, 2007; Schröter et al., 2005; Verburg et al., 2006; Rounsevell et al., 2006).
+Since Lisbon municipality is already almost only urban, the urban expansion for Lisbon municipality was redistributed to neighbouring municipalities.
+This